20 best places to visit in and around Leiria

 Once a place for royalty, modern-day Leiria is a nice, quiet city with lots of wonderful restaurants and bars, where you can spend your days hanging out in the old centre square.

 It is also ideally located for days out to some of Portugal’s other greatest cities.
-Leiria to Lisbon is an easy journey; you can also visit Porto, Fatima, Coimbra and more.
+Leiria to Lisbon is an easy journey; you can also visit Porto, Fatima, Coimbra, and more.

 Perfect for family getaways or romantic breaks, if you want to know more about what to do in Leiria, read on for our full list of places to see.